Chelsea transfer news: Alvaro Morata holds transfer talks in Madrid as Sevilla pull out deal | Goal.com

-Chelsea outcast Morata holds transfer talks in Madrid as Sevilla pull out deal
+Chelsea outcast Morata holds transfer talks in Madrid as Sevilla opt out of deal

 Chelsea striker Alvaro Morata spent the weekend in Madrid as he looks to negotiate a move away from Stamford Bridge, Goal understands.